Conor Daly: Racing after Carpenter and Juncos Hollinger full-time (2024–2025)

-Conor Daly ran the No. 24 entry for Dreyer & Reinbold Racing with Cusick Motorsports at the 2024 Indianapolis 500.
-After starting in 29th position, he finished tenth after switching to an alternate pit strategy.
-He led 22 of the 200 laps and was the race's biggest mover, gaining nineteen positions.
+Daly ran the No. 24 entry for Dreyer & Reinbold Racing with Cusick Motorsports at the 2024 Indianapolis 500.
+After starting in 29th position, he finished 10th after switching to an alternate pit strategy.
+Daly led 22 of the 200 laps and was the race's biggest mover, gaining 19 positions.

-After substituting for Jack Harvey in the No. 18 Dale Coyne Racing entry at the second Iowa race, Daly was announced as Agustin Canapino's replacement at Juncos Hollinger Racing for the remainder of the season on August 14.
-He achieved his second career IndyCar podium - and the first for Juncos Hollinger Racing - at the first Milwaukee Mile race on August 31, finishing third.
+After substituting for Jack Harvey in the No. 18 Dale Coyne Racing entry at the second Iowa race, Daly was announced as Agustin Canapino's replacement at Juncos Hollinger Racing for the rest of the season on August 14.
+Daly achieved his second career IndyCar podium - and the first for Juncos Hollinger Racing - at the first Milwaukee Mile race on August 31, finishing third.

-On December 18, 2024, Juncos Hollinger Racing announced that Conor Daly would compete full-time for the team during the 2025 IndyCar Series, piloting the No. 78 he drove at the end of the 2024 season.
-It was later announced he would drive No. 76 car after signing gas station brand 76 as a sponsor.
+On December 18, 2024, Juncos Hollinger Racing announced that Daly would compete full-time for the team during the 2025 IndyCar Series, piloting the No. 78 he drove at the end of the 2024 season.
+It was later announced that Daly would drive No. 76 car after signing gas station brand 76 as a sponsor.

+Daly would lose his seat at Juncos after 2025, with the team electing to keep his teammate Sting Ray Robb, and sign Rinus VeeKay as his replacement for the 2026 IndyCar Season.

+Daly remained at Juncos in a development driver capacity, which he coupled with TV work for FOX.

+Dreyer & Reinbold signing (2026–)

+In March 2026, Dreyer & Reinbold Racing announced that Daly was one of their drivers to compete in the 2026 Indianapolis 500, partnering with Jack Harvey.
+He qualified in eighth place for the race and led four laps, before coming home in 12th place.

+On September 5, 2026, it was announced that Daly will compete full-time beginning in 2027, driving the No. 24 for Dreyer & Reinbold.